What is the Scootathon?

 How do I sign up to be a rider?

 Right here.
-Click the dark grey "Join The Team" Button on the left, fill in some info, and you're in!
+Click the grey "Fundraise For This Campaign" button on the right, fill in some info, and you're in!

 All riders must wear helmets.